 Fortunately, an expert facial plastic surgeon with extensive experience performing nasal procedures, such as Dr. Jonathan Kulbersh in Charlotte, can help reverse the effects of time on the appearance of the nose.
 Schedule a consultation today to learn more.

 Dr. Kulbersh Answers the Question, “Does Your Nose Keep Growing?”

 How does the nose change with age?

-Overtime, the cartilage becomes weaker and this causes the tip of the nose to droop, otherwise known as tip ptosis.
+As a person grows older, the cartilage in the nose becomes weaker and causes the tip of the nose to droop, otherwise known as tip ptosis.
 The bony part of the nose becomes weaker, but it does not move.

-The skin of the nose actually becomes thinner, but the sebacous component of the skin increases.
+The skin of the nose actually becomes thinner, but the sebaceous component of the skin (glands that produce oil and sebum) increases.
 The increase in the sebaceous skin makes the skin heavier and more vascular, which will cause the nasal tip to droop.

-The bone that supports the nose from below, the maxilla, begins to reabsorb and shrink.
-This loss of support also contributes to tip ptosis.
+The bone that supports the nose from below, the maxilla, is slowly reabsorbed by the body and begins to shrink.
+This loss of support also contributes to nasal tip ptosis.

-The answer to the question is both yes and no. As one ages the nose does not grow, but it changes in shape, which often makes the nose appear larger.
+The answer to the question is both yes and no. As one grows older, the nose does not “grow” but it changes in shape, which often makes the nose appear larger.

 As the support of the nasal tip weakens and the nose begins to fall, the nose appears longer from the side or profile view.
-Additionally, it will make an existing nasal hump appear larger or cause a small hump to appear as the tip falls.
+Additionally, it will make an existing nasal hump on the bridge of the nose appear larger or cause a small hump to appear as the tip falls.